 You are required to phone and speak to your Clinical Supervisor, or specified clinical contact, before your scheduled start time if you are too ill to attend the clinical placement.
 You will be required to provide a medical certificate for all absences resulting from illness.
 The University will be notified of the absence.

 Please abide by the professional dress code.
-Your student ID badge music be visible at all times.
+Your student ID badge must be visible at all times.

 Monash Children’s Hospital, Clayton

-The Music Therapy Department provides a five-day a week clinical service within paediatrics at Monash Children’s Hospital Clayton.
+The Music Therapy Team provides a clinical service within paediatrics at Monash Children’s Hospital Clayton.
 This is primarily an inpatient based service.
 The RMTs provide services across a range of clinical areas including; The Victorian Paediatric Rehabilitation Service, The Children’s Cancer Centre, Monash Newborns, Paediatric Intensive Care, Adolescent Health, Paediatric Medicine, Paediatric Surgery, Paediatric Neurosurgery, and Respiratory & Renal.

-The department has a close working relationship with the interdisciplinary paediatric allied health team and there are many opportunities for collaborative sessions to occur.
-Should you have a particular interest in specialising in a particular area, please let the Music Therapy Student Coordinator know prior to you commencing.
-Your interest area will be considered but cannot always be provided.
+The team has a close working relationship with the interdisciplinary paediatric allied health team and there are many opportunities for collaborative sessions to occur.

-The Music Therapy Service at the Kingston Centre is part of the Rehabilitation and Aged Care Services (RACS) at Monash Health.
-The RMTs provide services to a range of clinical areas located at the Kingston Centre, including sub-acute inpatient neuro-rehabilitation, inpatient movement disorders and aged sub-acute rehabilitation and assessment.
+The Music Therapy Team at the Kingston Centre and provide services to a range of clinical areas including sub-acute inpatient neuro-rehabilitation, inpatient movement disorders and aged sub-acute rehabilitation and assessment.

-The Music Therapy Department provides a part-time service at McCulloch House which is located at Monash Medical Centre, Clayton.
-McCulloch House is an in-patient, specialist supportive and palliative care unit and is part of the Specialty Medicine, Cancer and Critical Care Program at Monash Health.
+Music Therapy provides a clinical service at McCulloch House which is located at Monash Medical Centre, Clayton.
+McCulloch House is an in-patient, specialist supportive and palliative care unit for adults.
 The unit has 16 beds and operates as an acute facility with relatively short patient stays, specialising in symptom control, complex pain management, end of life care, and bereavement support.